-Based on the eyewitness accounts and stopped clock data, it appear that waters began entering the Lower Ninth Ward prior to 0530, and possibly as early as 0430.
-Potential sources of water include overtopping of the IHNC floodwall, the two breaches in the IHNC floodwall and flow from the overtopping of the GIWW.
-As indicated in the New Orleans East section, an eyewitness reported flow overtopping the GIWW levee shortly after about 0600.
-This water would have to fill the area between the GIWW levee and the local levee at Florida Avenue before spilling over into the populated region of the Lower Ninth Ward.
+Based on the eyewitness accounts and stopped-clock data, it appear that waters began entering the Lower Ninth Ward prior to 1030 UTC (5:30 a.m.
+CDT), and possibly as early as 0930 UTC (4:30 a.m.
+CDT).
+Potential sources of water include overtopping of the IHNC floodwall, the two breaches in the IHNC floodwall, and flow from the overtopping of the GIWW Levee.
+As indicated in the New Orleans East section, an eyewitness reported flow overtopping the GIWW Levee shortly after about 1100 UTC (6:00 a.m.
+CDT).
+This water would have to fill the area between the GIWW Levee and the local levee at Florida Avenue before spilling over into the populated region of the Lower Ninth Ward.

 Figure 136.
-Chalmette and Lower Ninth Ward hydrographs
+Chalmette and Lower Ninth Ward hydrographs.
+[Time is referenced to CDT].